 As bereft of man’s original righteousness and as corrupt, making humanity “utterly indisposed, disabled, and made opposite unto all that is spiritually good, and wholly inclined to all evil, and that continually; which is commonly called original sin, and from which do proceed all actual transgressions.”

 Calvinists call this the doctrine of total depravity.
 If I can put it in my own words, “Man is altogether wicked and every inclination is to do evil.”
 You are bad.
 Evil.
 There is nothing good in you.

-Now we believe (because the Bible said so) Jeremiah 17:9 that the heart is desperately wicked, and we believe (because the Bible says so) Romans 3:23 that all men have sinned and fall short of the glory of God.
+We believe, because the Bible says so in Jeremiah 17:9, that the heart is desperately wicked, and we believe, because the Bible says so in Romans 3:23, that all men have sinned and fall short of the glory of God.
 Those are givens.
 But that does not discount that man is a mixture of good and evil.

-The Calvinists here have made us so bad that it is almost like we are totally unredeemable and incorrigible.
+The Calvinists here have made us so bad that it is almost like we are totally irredeemable and incorrigible.
 But we have to remember the quality of the fruit that they ate.
-Now notice what the Bible says, that they took the forbidden fruit which was from the Tree of the Knowledge of Good and Evil.
+Notice what the Bible says, that they took the forbidden fruit which was from the Tree of the Knowledge of Good and Evil.
 So it is not that we became totally evil, totally depraved, but we do good as well as evil—we are a mixture.

 Jesus calls us evil.
 He does that in Matthew 7 where He is talking about ask, seek, knock.
 But in the same breath He says we can give good gifts to our children.
 So we are evil, but we have the ability to do some good.